Reboare/security/getting_meterpreter_shell.md

 There is a point in doing stuff through metasploit.
 For example, if you find a exploit that does not have meterpreter available as a payload you can just start a normal shell and then upgrade it.
 To do that you do the following:

-First you generate a shell through metasploit, either through a specici exploit or through a msfvenom-shell that you upload.
+First you generate a shell through metasploit, either through a specific exploit or through a msfvenom-shell that you upload.
 Now that you have a normal shell it is time to upgrade it to a meterpreter shell.

 First we have to leave the shell but without killing it.
 So we do